 Where can I get a Racebook?
 Do they cost?

-Racebooks cost $8 and may be purchased at each of the entrances and from the Race Book Tent and Information Booth at the entrance to the Public Village.
+Racebooks cost $10 and may be purchased at each of the entrances and from the racebook tent and information booth at the entrances to The Edge Public Village and the Lindauer Lawn.
 Our charity partner St John will have volunteers selling the racebooks and a portion of racebook proceeds will be donated to St John.
 Pens will be sold for $2 each.

 Can I bring my own food?

 Homemade food for personal consumption is permitted, however, commercial food (ie KFC) is not.
 This will be enforced at all gates.

 The course is a fully licensed premises and NO BYO ALCOHOL is permitted.
 This will be enforced with security checks at all gates.